romqrq/Pawer/README.md

 Pawer has four target audiences: potential dog adoptants, people that already have pets, dog-related service providers and stores.

+Potential source of income are:
+- Premium accounts for customers:
+    - Discount codes for partner services or stores.
+    - Personalized content from partner services or stores
+- Affiliate links
+- Services and stores accounts:
+    - Specific paid accounts for businesses to be showcased on the platform.

 #### Customer goals

 The central target audience for us are the potential adoptants and people that already have pets and are looking for products or services.